ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/sparklines-axis-types/index.md

 When choosing an appropriate axis it is important to consider the data the sparkline is based on, this ensures X values are scaled correctly along the x-axis.

-The following axes types are available to all sparklines:
+The following axis types are available to all sparklines:

 - ***[Category Axis](/sparklines-axis-types/#category-axis)*** - data points are evenly spread along the x-axis.
 - ***[Number Axis](/sparklines-axis-types/#number-axis)*** - data is spaced based on the magnitude of the x values.